top of page

 Undergraduate Students

 I routinely supervise undergraduate research interns, especially those interested in in honours, summer research, or independent study projects.
-Opportunities may be course-based, part of research assistantships, or supported by funding such as UCalgary PURE awards or NSERC USRA.
+Opportunities may be course-based, part of research assistantships, or supported by funding such as NSERC USRA.
 The best time to contact us for:

 • Fall-term projects: August